TAMUNA-CHKOIDZE/python-practice/README.md

-# Python Assignments Repository
+# Python & Django Assignments Repository

-Welcome to my repository containing all my Python assignments completed during the course.
+Welcome to my repository containing all my Python and Django assignments completed during the course.

 ---

 ## 📚 About this Repository

-This repository is a collection of Python programming exercises and projects done as part of my course curriculum.
+This repository is a collection of Python programming exercises and Django-based web development projects completed as part of my course curriculum.
 Each assignment is organized into its own folder with code files and a dedicated README for details.

 ---